jeremyherbert/clicky-turtle-c3/README.md

 ### Advertising

 The clicky-turtle-c3 will advertise via BLE when it is not connected to any BLE controller.

-The name of the device will be `clicky-c3-X` where X is a unique hexadecimal number based on the hardware serial number.
+If you are using firmware v0.1.0, the name of the device will be `clicky-c3-X` where X is a hexadecimal number based on the hardware serial number of the radio.

+If you are using firmware v0.1.1, the name will be `c-X` where X is a unique hexadecimal number.

 ### SPI transactions